Lycopodiella: Distribution and habitat

-Lycopodiella is found worldwide, but typically in temperate and tropical areas, a majority of which are found in North and South America.
-Individuals are typically found in terrestrial lowlands or montane forests on poor soils.
-Much of the soils are sandy and saturated and have little to no organic layer.
+Lycopodiella (in the narrower circumscription used here) is distributed throughout the north-temperate regions of the world, and south through tropical America as far as northern Argentina.
+They typically grow on wet, sandy soil, among grasses or on open soil with at most a thin organic layer.

 North America

 The known Lycopodiella in North America consists of six species and four hybrids.
 All but one species of Lycopodiella, Lycopodiella inundata, are limited to the East coast, Gulf of Mexico, and/or Great Lakes region.
 L. inundata is found from New England to Alaska and down into California.